By Erin McHugh

 Life insurance: It can be a daunting topic.
 Most people don’t particularly enjoy thinking about the worst-case scenarios where life insurance can really shine, but for a lot of folks — especially younger generations — the subject is also intimidating because it brings up a lot of questions.

-So, let’s review the basics of life insurance starting at the very beginning: What is life insurance and why do we need it?
+So, let’s review the basics: What is life insurance and why do we need it?

 Ultimately, life insurance is the foundation of financial security because it allows you to ensure that the people you care most about will be taken care of, no matter what happens.
-Life insurance helps protect your family should something happen to you by providing cash to reduce financial anxiety during a time when they will be more preoccupied with grief.
-This cash can be used as a replacement for income you would have otherwise provided, paying for your kids’ college educations or ensuring taxes aren’t inherited along with an estate you plan on passing down.
+Life insurance helps protect your family by providing cash to reduce financial anxiety during a time when they will likely be more preoccupied with grief.
+This cash can be used to replace, pay for college educations or ensure taxes aren’t inherited along with an estate you plan on passing down.

-There are two broad categories of life insurance.
-One is term life insurance, a type of temporary insurance that provides coverage for a specific period of time —otherwise known as a term (hence the name).
-Examples of uses for term life would be income replacement while you’re still earning an income or making sure your children can still be put through college if something happens to you.
-Term life insurance is best for young families, thanks to how affordable it may be, who want to make sure their loved ones can financially manage a major life transition in the event of an unforeseen tragedy.
+There are two broad categories of life insurance: term and permanent.
+Term life insurance provides coverage for a specific period of time — otherwise known as a term (hence the name).
+Term life insurance is generally best for young families, thanks to how affordable it can be.

 When asked about the difference between the two types of insurance, USAA Advice Director Sean Scaturro summed it up this way: “Permanent life insurance is great to help cover your wants.
 Term life insurance helps cover your needs.”